cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 ![layers1](../img/layers2.PNG)

 ### MVC
 A Model-View-Controller architecture splits the user interaction into three distinct roles.
-We separate the presentation logic in the presentation layer from the domain model in the business logic layer.
+We separate the presentation logic in the presentation layer from the domain model and its business logic.
+A controller in the presentation layer (in your case a Servlet) will act as a middle-man between the two layers.

 ![layers1](../img/MVC.PNG)